Hermes Trimegistus, in Michael Maier, Symbola aureae mensae (Frankfurt, 1617)

 The Corpus Hermeticum

-Introduction to the Corpus Hermeticum (G.R.S.
-Mead Translation)
+An Introduction to G.R.S.
+Mead's translation of the Corpus Hermeticum

 by John Michael Greer